Veterans Day: History and Information

 In 1954, Dwight D. Eisenhower officially changed Armistice Day to Veterans Day.
 There have been a number of rumors about his reasoning, but all evidence points to the simple issue that WWI did not end all wars and there have been wars and veterans before and since.

 An interesting tidbit of information about Veterans Day is that the date was actually changed from November 11th to the fourth Monday in October.
 This was declared in 1968 to begin in 1971.
-Gerald Ford changed the date back to November 11th because of its significance in 1975.
+Gerald Ford changed the date back to November 11th in 1975 because of its significance.

 To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of the nations.— President Wilson

 Do other countries celebrate Veterans Day?
 A simple answer to this would be not exactly.
 Most countries that originally celebrated Armistice Day changed the holiday in later years.
 Many countries now call it Remembrance Sunday.
 In many cases, the date has been moved to the closest Sunday to November 11th.
 This way, if November 11th falls on a weekday, the holiday won't cause issues with manufacturing or commerce.
 The purpose of Remembrance Sunday is to remember all those who have fallen in war.
 This is slightly different than the United States' switch from Armistice to Veterans Day.

 I understand that I do not always agree with others' behaviors, policies, beliefs, etc., but I appreciate that you are or were willing to put yourself on the line in order to help our country, those you know, and those that you do not know and may never know.

 Although some may say that you signed up for it, I will never know what your other options were and will continue to appreciate your willingness to serve.
 Thank you.